-Explores techniques used in training and developing good employees.
+Good employees are made through effective training, development, and relations.
+This course explores techniques used in training and developing good employees.
 The elements that comprise a sound employee relations program are presented.
 This is a credit/no-credit only course.
 Eight hours lecture total.